 Maximizing Outcomes for Medically Complex Patients of All Ages

-These pre-recorded lectures are on-demand and last only an hour, so you can listen to them whenever time permits!
+These pre-recorded lectures are on-demand and last about an hour, so you can listen to them whenever time permits!

 Realistic, Functional Interventions and Collaborative Services for Medically Complex Patients